VSIFC/tcs/Succession/080622_clubwide_convo_succession.md

 ```
 "i literally just realised this repo exists. also  ^a a^

 but I feel like this is important.
-As mr Carey has tols us, he (and other seniors) are the past, we are the present, our junoirs are the future
+As mr Carey has told us, he (and other seniors) are the past, we are the present, our junoirs are the future

-this allows us to learn from the past and imbue new experiences to those to come"``` ~ proter1132, class of 2023
+this allows us to learn from the past and imbue new experiences in those to come"``` ~ proter1132, class of 2023